maju6406/cert_sign/README.md

 ## Parameters

 * `agent_certnames`: A comma-separated list of Puppet agent certificate names.
 * `allow_dns_alt_names`: Sign a certificate request even if it contains one or more alternate DNS names.
-Defaults to yes.
+Defaults to no.

 NOTE: You can not specify `all` or `--all` in the `agent_certnames` parameter.
 Attempts to sign the Puppet master cert will be ignored.